pedrogallegolpz/DDSI-Sistema-De-Informacion_LOS_SERRANO/README.md

 # Los Serrano.
-Sistema de Informacion
+Information System
 Information System that provides the basic management of a soccer team.

 ### Requisitos